-Coronavirus hits Brazilian economy, senior politicians diagnosed
+Coronavirus thumps Brazil, prompting nationwide cries of 'Bolsonaro Out!'

 After markets closed, the central bank cut its benchmark interest rate to an all-time low of 3.75% and pledged “to deploy its arsenal of monetary, exchange rate and financial stability policies to fight the current crisis.”

-In a fresh blow to many retail stocks, Sao Paulo Governor Joao Doria on Wednesday recommended the closure of shopping malls in the metro area of the country’s biggest city.
-Several mall operators had already announced reduced shopping hours.

-Sao Paulo city hall also ordered commercial establishments closed to the public from Friday until April 5, with exceptions for deliveries, pharmacies, gas stations, supermarkets and food service.
+In a fresh blow to many retail stocks, Sao Paulo Governor Joao Doria on Wednesday recommended the closure of shopping malls in the metro area of the country’s biggest city, while Sao Paulo city hall also ordered commercial establishments closed to the public from Friday until April 5, with some exceptions.

 Airline association ABEAR said the sudden halt in travel was the worst crisis ever faced by Brazil’s aviation sector.
 Demand for domestic flights in the second half of March fell 50% and international bookings were 85% down, ABEAR said.